 So if you want to target clients who have active lifestyles, you can use all of that information to make your website content more appealing to them.
 Because you did your research, you already know what your target clients are looking for.

 But what if you have hesitations around choosing one niche?
 Does ‘niching’ really help grow your business?

 Here’s a little secret about niching:

-The thing about choosing a niche is it actually helps fill your appointment book faster.
+It actually helps fill your appointment book faster.

 Often, the opposite is the case.
 Let’s examine why.

 Think about what people do when they’re looking for a specific service.
 Let’s use massage therapy as our example.
 So you’re searching for an RMT, what do you do?
 Do you just search google for ‘RMT’ and hope for the best?